msalemor/llm-use-cases/cost-savings.md

 ### 3.5 Use Semantic Cache

-- Cache intermediate results or context vectors to avoid redundant computations.
 - This is a more advanced technique, it works by:
   - First determining if a user prompt has already been semantically added to the cache using embeddings
   - Added to the cache in case of a cache miss,